Systems of imprimitivity for rank two quaternionic reflection groups

 \runningtitle{Rank two quaternionic reflection groups} \title{Systems of imprimitivity for\ Conversely, given a non-zero vector $a\in V$ and $\xi\in\sS^3$ let $s_{a,\xi}$ denote the linear transformation defined by the above formula.
 For $\xi\ne 1$, it is a reflection.
 A \emph{quaternionic reflection group} is a subgroup $G$ of $\U_n(\HH)$ that is generated by quaternionic reflections.
 A familiar argument (for example, \cite[Theorem 1.27]{lehrer-taylor:2009}) shows that $G$ decomposes as a direct product of irreducible reflection subgroups.
-Furthermore, if $G$ is irreducible and imprimitive, the subspaces in a system of imprimitivity are pairwise orthogonal of dimension 1.
+Furthermore, if $G$ is irreducible and imprimitive, the subspaces in a system of imprimitivity are pairwise orthogonal of dimension 1; in this case the group can be represented by monomial matrices.

 For all $g\in\U_n(\HH)$ we have $g^{-1}s_{a,\xi}g = s_{ag,\xi}$.
 For all $\lambda\in \HH^\times$ we have $s_{\lambda a,\xi} = s_{a,\lambda^{-1}\xi\lambda}$ and for all $\lambda,\eta\in \sS^3\setminus\{1\}$ we have $s_{a,\xi}s_{a,\eta} = s_{a,\xi\eta}$.